Sakai-san/powercoders/README.md

 This repo aims to introduce the basic concepts of react such as react component, component state, CSS in JS, unidirectional data flow, declarative UI programming.

-This repo is not meant for productive environement.
+This repo is not meant for any production environment.

 ## Setup

 This repo requires you to have a MySQL or MariaDB server.
-Indeed data are supplied to frontend by means of a REST api on top of the database.
+Indeed data are supplied to the frontend by means of a REST api on top of the database.

 ## Launch the app